Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-You can view these documents online as well: view the Bay County Comprehensive Plan (PDF) and the Land Development Regulations (PDF).
+You can view these documents online: view the Bay County Comprehensive Plan (PDF) and the Land Development Regulations (PDF).

 Each project is initiated by the property owners.
 The Board of County Commissioners may approve the project when a majority of the owners sign a petition agreeing to participate, and not more than 40% object at the public hearing, or in writing.